enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - **Deduplication is free real estate**
 - **Backpressure has one home**
 - **HTTP Callback is the scale answer**
+- **Hive Router is the most performant federation router - for queries and for subscriptions**

 <!--
 - Subscription deduplication is essentially free real estate once the broadcaster is in place.
 One upstream connection can serve a lot of identical clients, and your subgraphs feel it.
 - Backpressure has exactly one home.
 Executors push, the broadcaster does the buffering and the dropping, slow clients can't poison the upstream or the other consumers.
-- And HTTP Callback is the answer when you grow into really high subscription counts.
+- HTTP Callback is the answer when you grow into really high subscription counts.
 Flip the connection model and stop paying for a persistent connection per subscription.
+- And Hive Router is the most performant federation router.
+Not just for queries.
+For subscriptions too.
+That is the direct result of every architectural decision we just walked through.
 -->

 ---